ConectedDEX/PRODIGY_WD_03/README.md

 ## 📃 License

-This project is open source and free to use under the [MIT License](LICENSE).
+This project is open-source and free to use for any purpose.

 ---